jamisoncrawford/hancock/README.md

 Following review, all output in *quality_structures_scrape_1.1.csv*, located in the "Tables" folder, are 100% accurate.

+### All Other Employers

+Remaining documentation, excluding "Quality Strictires, Inc.", remains to undergo paired review for accuracy; to be determined.

+## Scraped Table Modifications

+All manually scraped data are stored in the "Manual Scrapes" folder of the present repository.
+Some variables were further processed for each dataset within R, which is documented in the "Scripts" folder.
+Principally, data underwent the following modifications:

+* Summing `net` and `deduction` variables to determine gross wages for the pay period (`ending`)
+* Summing `st` (regular or standard) and `ot` (overtime) values to determine gross wages for the pay period (`ending`)
+* Merging `zip` values with the `zipcode` database, an R package, to determine `city`, `state`, `latitude`, and `longitude`
+* Rearranging variables in order of:
+  - Employee demographic data
+  - Employee compensation data
+  - Employee location data
+  - Record data, e.g. `pdf_pg` (page number)

 ## Caveats

-The only notable caveat at present regards importing .csv files into *Microsoft Excel*, which may automatically convert character values into numeric values.
-If those values begin with one or more zeroes ("0"), e.g. `ssn` in *quality_structures_scrape_1.1.csv*, they will be removed automatically.
-It is strongly advised that users ensure automatic formatting for numeric data is disabled in their spreadsheet software.
+**Automatic Numeric Conversion:** When importing .csv files into *Microsoft Excel* or other spreadsheet software, it may automatically convert character values into numeric values.
+If those values begin with one or more leading zeroes ("0"), e.g. `ssn` in *quality_structures_scrape_1.1.csv*, they will be removed automatically.
+It is strongly advised that users ensure automatic formatting for numeric data is disabled in their spreadsheet software, or else users ensure that converted values are reverted back to character format and leading zeroes are appended.

+**Accuracy:** All manually scraped documents, i.e. all barring *quality_structures_scrape_1.1.csv*, remain to be reviewed for accuracy.
+Use these data judiciously until it is confirmed that they have been reviewed.
+It may be assumed that the vast majority of manually scraped data are accurate, however.

 ## Contributors